Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark: Abstract

 \section{Abstract}

-Absolute Visual Localization (AVL) enables Unmanned Aerial Vehicle (UAV) to determine its position in GNSS-denied environments by establishing geometric relationships between UAV images and geo-tagged reference maps.
-While many previous works have achieved AVL with image retrieval and matching techniques, research in low-altitude multi-view scenarios still remains limited. \textbf{Low-altitude} \textbf{Multi-view} condition presents greater challenges due to extreme viewpoint changes.
-To explore the best UAV AVL approach in such condition, we proposed this benchmark.
-Firstly, a large-scale Low-altitude Multi-view dataset called \textbf{AnyVisLoc} was constructed.
+Absolute Visual Localization (AVL) enables an Unmanned Aerial Vehicle (UAV) to determine its position in GNSS-denied environments by establishing geometric relationships between UAV images and geo-tagged reference maps.
+While many previous works have achieved AVL with image retrieval and matching techniques, research in low-altitude multi-view scenarios still remains limited. \textbf{Low-altitude} \textbf{Multi-view} conditions present greater challenges due to extreme viewpoint changes.
+To investigate effective UAV AVL approaches under such conditions, we present this benchmark.
+Firstly, a large-scale low-altitude multi-view dataset called \textbf{AnyVisLoc} was constructed.
 This dataset includes 18,000 images captured at multiple scenes and altitudes, along with 2.5D reference maps containing aerial photogrammetry maps and historical satellite maps.
-Secondly, a \textbf{unified framework} was proposed to integrate the state-of-the-art AVL approaches and comprehensively test their performance.
-The best combined method was chosen as the \textbf{baseline} and the key factors that influencing localization accuracy are thoroughly analyzed based on it.
-This baseline achieved a \textbf{74.1\%} localization accuracy within 5m under Low-altitude, Multi-view conditions.
-In addition, a novel retrieval metric called \textbf{PDM@K} was introduced to better align with the characteristics of the UAV AVL task.
-Overall, this benchmark revealed the challenges of Low-altitude, Multi-view UAV AVL and provided valuable guidance for future research.
-The dataset and codes are available at \url{https://github.com/UAV-AVL/Benchmark}
+Secondly, a unified framework was proposed to integrate the state-of-the-art AVL approaches and comprehensively test their performance.
+The best combined method was chosen as the baseline and the key factors influencing localization accuracy are thoroughly analyzed based on it.
+This baseline achieved a 74.1\% localization accuracy within 5m under low-altitude, multi-view conditions.
+In addition, a novel retrieval metric called PDM@K was introduced to better align with the characteristics of the UAV AVL task.
+Overall, this benchmark revealed the challenges of low-altitude, multi-view UAV AVL and provided valuable guidance for future research.
+The dataset and code are available at \url{https://github.com/UAV-AVL/Benchmark}